bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 They could have shown us a message saying, “are you sure?”.
 But the animation tells us so much more.
 It understands the context.
 It playfully conveys the angsty feeling.
 It’s telling users normal to be a bit stressed.

 When you have sent the emails, they do something similar.
-Instead of a system message telling us “emails has been sent”, they give us this delightful message:
+Instead of a system message telling us “emails have been sent”, they give us this delightful message:

 ![Mailchimp sent animation](/assets/d21a7c71fe9cd8abdaa52c619ecb9362.gif)